Morita equivalence of Nijenhuis structures: Infinitesimal Nijenhuis structures

 By directly applying the Lie functor to a Nijenhuis groupoid, we obtain the following definition. \begin{definition} An \textbf{infinitesimal Nijenhuis structure} is a pair $(A,R)$, where $A\to M$ is a Lie algebroid and $R\in \Omega^{1}(A,TA)$ is a Nijenhuis tensor field on the total space of $A$, such that $R:TA\to TA$ is a morphism of Lie algebroids from the tangent Lie algebroid to itself. \end{definition} In particular, $R$ is a \textit{linear $(1,1)$-tensor field} on the vector bundle $A\to M$, i.e., $R:TA\to TA$ is a vector bundle morphism from the tangent prolongation to itself:

 for some $r\in \Omega^{1}(M,TM)$.
-Linear $(1,1)$-tensor fields that are morphisms of Lie algebroids are the infinitesimal counterparts of multiplicative $(1,1)$-tensors, they are called \textit{IM (infinitesimally multiplicative) $(1,1)$-tensor fields} \cite{bursztyn2019lie}.
+Linear $(1,1)$-tensor fields that are morphisms of Lie algebroids are the infinitesimal counterparts of multiplicative $(1,1)$-tensor fields, they are called \textit{IM (infinitesimally multiplicative) $(1,1)$-tensor fields} \cite{bursztyn-drummond2019multiplicative}.
 These objects can be characterized in algebraic terms as \textit{$1$-derivations} as we explain in the following subsection.